 16.1.
-When the Overview and Scrutiny Committee can require a report the Overview and Scrutiny Committee may require the Executive to submit a report to the Council within such reasonable time the Committee specifies.
+When the Overview and Scrutiny Committee can require a report the Overview and Scrutiny Committee may require a report to be made to the Council within such reasonable time the Committee specifies.

 If the Overview and Scrutiny Committee thinks that a decision has been taken which: